BRUSH 29

 Usage+−

-- stamping eyeshadow as eyeliner along the lash line (62%)
+- stamping eyeshadow as eyeliner along lash line (68%)

 Product FAQ+−

-community members use brush 29 with powder eyeshadow, gel liner, cream shadow, and pencil products. roughly 62% describe using it to stamp or press powder shadow along the lash line as a soft eyeliner alternative. it picks up powder effectively and deposits color with minimal fallout.
+brush 29 works with powder eyeshadow, gel liner, cream shadow, and pencil products. roughly 68% of community members specifically use it to stamp or press powder eyeshadow along the lash line as a liner. many note that it picks up powder well and deposits it with minimal fallout, making it one of the most popular uses.